Walking audit

 Walking audits often collect both quantitative and qualitative data on the walking environment.

+Similarly to a walking audit, a cycling audit or bicycle audit makes an assessment of the cyclability or cyclist access to an area.
+They may be performed by a bicycle user group, local government or other stakeholders.

 Pedestrian Environment Review System

 The Pedestrian Environment Review System (PERS) is the most developed and widely used walking audit tool available.

 PERS is “a systematic process to assess the pedestrian environment within a framework that promotes objectivity”.
 The environment is reviewed from the end user perspective of a vulnerable pedestrian.
 PERS consists of: